muna631/manual_testing_project_1/README.md

-This is the list of test scenario and their corresponding test cases.
+This is an e commerce project.
+OpenCart projects require manual testing, which involves designing and documenting test cases, executing test cases, and resolving issues.